+The solution to this potentially expensive retirement problem is investing.
 Investing now for retirement offers three essential tools for accumulating the most money possible:

 - 1. Time - 2.
-Coast Guard matching contributions (or a greater amount) - 3.
+TSP matching contributions (or a greater amount) - 3.
 Potentially a greater rate of return compared to savings

-Compound interest is the cycle of earning interest on interest!
-It's the money your money makes.
+Compound Interest is the cycle of earning interest on interest!
+It's the money your money makes, making more money.

-When you are in the BRS, the Coast Guard matches up to 4% of your basic pay contribution and automatically contributes 1% into your TSP.
-Which means if you contribute 5% the Coast Guard contributes 5%.
+When you are in the Blended Retirement System (BRS), the military matches up to 4% of your basic pay contribution and automatically contributes 1% into your TSP.
+Which means if you contribute 5% the military contributes 5%.
+You have already doubled your investment.